Kristina Wilson, MA LMFT

 At a very young age, addiction had a seat at my family’s dinner table.
 Although I did not suffer from this disease, I was affected by it in ways I didn’t even realize.
 I wondered why was I hurting so much from a disease that afflicted someone else?
 This question took me on a journey that led me to choosing a career as a therapist.

 I first noticed the effect of systemic Family Therapy watching professionals address addiction not just as an individual crisis, but as a family issue.
-This opened my eyes to the complexity of family systems, and I became a Marriage & Family Therapist.
+This opened my eyes to the complexity of family systems, and I became a Marriage & Family Therapist and a Certified Alcohol & Drug Counselor.
 Since that early family experience, I have experience working with issues of depression, anxiety, attachment, trauma, grief & loss, and other relationship dynamics.

 My goal is to instill hope, provide a safe space, and empathically join with each individual or couple while on the journey of recovery from whatever issue stands in their way.
 I choose to work with individuals, couples and families over age 18.